-Leading the national non-motorized count data archive, BikePed Portal provides a centralized standard non-motorized count database for public agencies, researchers, educators, and other curious members of the public.
+Leading the national non-motorized count data archive, BikePed Portal provides a centralized standard non-motorized count database for public agencies, researchers, educations, and other curious members of the public.

-BikePed Portal is supported by TREC and it’s partners.
-If you are interested in using BikePed Portal for archiving bicycle and pedestrian counts for your community, please contact us at email@example.com
+BikePed Portal is currently supported by TREC and it’s partners.
+If you’re interested in using BikePed Portal for archiving bicycle and pedestrian counts for your community, please contact us at email@example.com.

-If you need to access data that are unaggregated, from multiple years, from multiple sites or regions, fill out this agreement form and we will contact you.
+If you need data that are unaggregated from multiple years, sites, or regions, read and fill out our agreement form and we will contact you.